The SCIDES K-7 Elementary program provides students with a British Columbia Ministry of Education approved public school education.

 An overview of our Grade 4 program:

 Your teacher will work with you to review and understand the learning standards in each curricular subject area for the school year.
-Then together, you will choose one of the three program options best suited for you.
+Some of the grade 4 coursework must be completed on line.

 An overview of our integrated module program Grade 4 program: